freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 FreeOTP
 ~~~~~~~

 #.
-If the Journalist is using FreeOTP or another app for *Two-Factor Authentication*, click **Add User** to proceed to the next page.
+If the Journalist is using FreeOTP or another app for two-factor authentication, click **Add User** to proceed to the next page.

    |Enable FreeOTP|